What is deep work?

 Contents

-If you walk into an office during morning work hours, you'll find a flurry of activity—a cacophony of fingers on keyboards, mouse clicks, and phone chatter.
+When you walk into an office during morning work hours, you'll find a hectic hustle and bustle — a cacophony of fingers on keyboards, mouse clicks, and blabbering on the phone.
 But how many of these hectic activities actually benefit the company?
-How many of these employees do work that requires their full concentration and makes optimal use of their skills?
+How many of these employees are doing work that requires full concentration and makes optimal use of their skills?

 What is deep work?

-The idea of deep work was first introduced by Cal Newport in a 2012 blog post.
+The idea of deep work (in German: “focused work”) was first developed by Cal Newport presented in a blog from 2012.

-The computer science professor described the concept of deep work as an activity that requires full concentration and is performed without distraction.
+The computer science professor described the concept of deep work as an activity that requires full concentration and is carried out without distraction.

-This isn't usually the kind of work people do every day.
-Even if they describe their day as busy, it is usually filled with repetitive, distracting tasks that can be performed with minimal concentration and are of no real benefit to either the individual or the employer.
+Usually that's not the kind of work people do every day.
+Even if they describe their day as busy, it's usually filled with repetitive, distracting tasks that can be done with minimal concentration and don't really benefit either the individual or the employer.

 Focused work vs. superficial work

 Focused work or superficial work is perhaps best described as busyness or productivity.
-You can be productive and busy, but being busy doesn't mean you're productive.
+You can productive and busy But being busy doesn't mean you're productive.

-Let's look at a typical working day as an example:
+Let's take a look at a typical working day as an example:

 • Check emails